Code-Institute-Submissions/portfolio-18/README.md

 # UX

-There are  two types of user to acess website, unregistered visitor and registered admin:
+There are  two types of user to access website, unregistered visitor and registered admin:

 ## User Stories:

-### Visitor Stories as an unregistered user:
+### Visitor Stories:

  1. I want to see the latest projects of software developer Patrycja Tyra
  2. I want to get known who she is and what is her story